holochain/docs-pages-redux/src/glossary.md

 #### Eventual consistency

-Describes a promise made by distributed systems that optimize for availability over consistency (see [CAP theorem](#consistency-availability-partition-tolerance-cap-theorem)), meaning that given enough time, every [node](#node) ought to eventually reach [consistency](#consistency) with each other. _Strong_ eventual consistency means nodes are _guaranteed_ to reach consistency without conflicts, which is possible for any system whose [state change](#state-change) functions adhere to the [CALM theorem](#consistency-as-logical-monotonicity-calm-theorem).
+Describes a promise made by distributed systems that optimize for availability over consistency (see [CAP theorem](#consistency-availability-partition-tolerance-cap-theorem)), meaning that given enough time, every [node](#node) ought to eventually reach [consistency](#consistency) with each other. _Strong_ eventual consistency means nodes are _guaranteed_ to reach consistency without conflicts, which is possible for any system whose [state transition](#state-transition) functions adhere to the [CALM theorem](#consistency-as-logical-monotonicity-calm-theorem).

 #### Front end